gcalderone/ReusePatterns.jl/README.md

 [![Build Status](https://travis-ci.org/gcalderone/ReusePatterns.jl.svg?branch=master)](https://travis-ci.org/gcalderone/ReusePatterns.jl)

-Assume an author **A** (say, Alice) wrote a very powerful Julia code, extensively used by the user **C** (say, Charlie).
+Assume an author **A** (say, Alice) wrote a very powerful Julia code, extensively used by user **C** (say, Charlie).
 The best code reusing practice in this "two actors" scenario is the package deployment, thoroughly discussed in the Julia manual.
 Now assume a third person **B** (say, Bob) slip between Alice and Charlie: he wish to reuse Alice's code to provide more complex/extended functionalities to Charlie.
 Most likely Bob will need a more sophisticated reuse pattern...

 This package provides a few tools to facilitate Bob's work in reusing Alice's code, by mean of the most common reuse patterns: *composition* and *inheritance*.
 Also, it aims to relieve Charlie from dealing with the underlying details, and seamlessly use the new functionalities introduced by Bob without changing the code dealing with Alice's package.